rust-lang/rust/doc/rust.md

 Sendable
   : Values with a sendable type can be safely sent to another task.
-    This kind includes scalars, unique pointers, unique closures, and structural types containing only other sendable types.
+    This kind includes scalars, owning pointers, owned closures, and structural types containing only other sendable types.
 Copyable
   : This kind includes all types that can be copied.
 All types with
-    sendable kind are copyable, as are shared boxes, shared closures, trait types, and structural types built out of these.
+    sendable kind are copyable, as are managed boxes, managed closures, trait types, and structural types built out of these.
 Noncopyable
   : [Resource](#resources) types, and every type that includes a
-    resource without storing it in a shared box, may not be copied.
+    resource without storing it in a managed box, may not be copied.
     Types of sendable or copyable type can always be used in places where a noncopyable type is expected, so in effect this kind includes all types.